16 - 17 November

 There are two types of beekeepers (and everyone else in between): those that keep bees for their honey, and those that keep bees in a holistic way with an appreciation of the natural world, the environment, and the vitally important role that bees play in pollination and maintaining genetic diversity.
-Natural Beekeeping is the philosophy which includes the latter.
-This course is similar to the Art & Science of Beekeeping, except that the emphasis is entirely on Natural Beekeeping as it applies to Warre and Top Bar Hives.
+Natural Beekeeping is a philosophy which includes the latter.
+This course is similar to the Art & Science of Beekeeping, except that the emphasis is entirely on Natural Beekeeping as it applies to Warre and top bar hives.

 Presentations in the mornings will cover the following points:

 - A short history of Natural Beekeeping, including Australia